GInxh/dot/README.md

 	   $ ./configure && make

-	git clone seems to have issues with auto tmux profile config if zsh is installed
+   i	git clone seems to have issues with auto tmux profile config if zsh is installed

-3. Customize VIM
+### vim

     Check Vim version